 Please note that use of Personal Data under applicable data protection laws must be justified under one of a number of legal "grounds" and we are required to set out the grounds in respect of each use in this Privacy Policy.

-Use justification: consent, contract performance, legitimate interests (to allow us to evaluate your eligibility as a user
+Use justification: consent, contract performance, legitimate interests (to allow us to evaluate your eligibility as a user)

 (b) To provide marketing materials to you: to provide you with updates and offers, where you have opted in to receive these.
-We may contact you by phone, or via third party service providers to send digital communications.
+We may contact you by phone, real-time messaging platforms or via third party service providers to send digital communications.
 These service providers are contractually prohibited from using your personal data for any purpose other than to send communications on behalf of TFO.
 We provide you the ability to unsubscribe from all marketing communications, without any costs.
-Every time you receive a communication from us, you will be provided with the choice to opt-out of future communications .
+Every time you receive a communication from us, you will be provided with the choice to opt-out of future communications.
 You may also opt-out of receiving promotional materials by contacting us.

 Use justification: consent (which can be withdrawn at any time);